 In a Nutshell: Having gotten its start serving a single county in Massachusetts, Berkshire Bank carries that history of personalized service into every aspect of its business.
 The bank now covers six states, in large part, because of its dedication to each community it serves.
 Berkshire donates both time and money to community nonprofits, and was named one of Massachusetts’ Most Charitable Companies by the Boston Business Journal.
-And, through its XTeam volunteer program, Berkshire employees have logged more than 40,000 volunteer hours to local causes in each of the last two years.
+In 2018, the bank impacted more than 1 million people in need.
+And, through its XTeam volunteer program, Berkshire employees have logged more than 40,000 volunteer hours to local causes in each of the last three years. //

 Many people, myself included, see their bank as a place to keep money or take out a loan for a new home or car.
 A trip to the bank is usually a quick, in-and-out experience to make a deposit or a withdrawal.